 our role in financing women will be strengthened to enable an increasing number of

-women to fully play their role as engines of economic growth through the SMEs they own or direct".
+women to fully play their role as engines of economic growth through the SMEs they >

 The official launch of AFAWA will take place in the coming months.
 From there more information related to